LuacordR/.github/profile/README.md

 ## Community

-Iriscord is powered by designers, developers and Discord enthusiasts who love customization and open source software.
+Luacord is powered by designers, developers and Discord enthusiasts who love customization and open source software.

 We believe customization should feel: